Kossit73/Broiler_chicken_Financial_Model/README.md

   per year and production horizon captured in the run.

 All values are expressed in US dollars except where otherwise noted.
-Adjust the `Assumptions` dataclass in `deployable_financial_model.py` to model different operations (e.g., number of birds, pricing, debt structure, or cost inflation).
+Adjust the `Assumptions` dataclass in `broiler_model/assumptions.py` (or load a customised JSON/YAML file via the CLI) to model different operations—number of birds, pricing, debt structure, inflation, and more.

 ## Interactive dashboard (optional)